Marquette vs. Michigan State Predictions & Picks - NCAA Tournament Second Round

 Over (141.5)

 Marquette's record against the spread this season is 20-11-0, while Michigan State's is 15-14-0.
 The Golden Eagles are 15-16-0 and the Spartans are 16-13-0 in terms of hitting the over.
 The two teams average 150.2 points per game, 8.7 more points than this matchup's total.
-Marquette is 6-4 against the spread and 10-0 overall in its past 10 games, while Michigan State has gone 5-5 against the spread and 6-4 overall.
+Marquette has a 6-4 record against the spread while going 10-0 overall in the past 10 contests.
+Michigan State has gone 5-5 against the spread and 6-4 overall in its last 10 games.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.